 Does the Labor Agency (Bundesagentur für Arbeit) still have to grant the work permit?

 As a rule, the Labor Agency is still to be involved to internally grant the work permission.
 Well, actually nowadays, they do not grant a work permit anymore.
 This is taken care by your residence permit.
 The Labor Agency determines the necessity of employment for the German labor market and whether the contract violates mandatory labor law regulations.
 The general approach is that they want to cut the shortage but make sure that the rules will be followed.

 What does the Labor Agency want to know to grant its approval?

-Next to the above mentioned details, it tests the requirements of the Labor Market.
+Next to the above mentioned details, it tests the requirements of the labor market.
 As a rule, this authority has to be consulted – unless exceptions exist.
-In general the priority is to have more skilled workers enter Germany and keep out unskilled persons.
+In general, the priority is to have more skilled workers enter Germany and keep out unskilled persons.